ppvg/proxable/README.md

 sinon.stub(database, 'find')
 ```

-But this won't work, since `users.js` has a direct reference to the orignal,
+But this won't work, since `users.js` has a direct reference to the original,
 unstubbed `database.find`:

 ```js